zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 ## Intercase dependencies

-There are no intercase dependencies for this test case.
+There are no intercase dependencies for this Test Case.

 ## Terminology